Insality/druid/api/components/widgets/mini_graph_api.md

 - **values** (_table_)

 <a name="container"></a>
-- **container** (_druid.container_): The component used for managing the size and positions with other containers relations to create a adaptable layouts
+- **container** (_druid.container_): Druid component to manage the size and positions with other containers relations to create a adaptable layouts.

 <a name="default_size"></a>
 - **default_size** (_vector3_)